An Ali Award Goes To The Kid From Ghana Who Started An Altruistic Cocoa Farm

 Going into the sixth day the wounds started to heal.

 Up until then I had never been introspective.
 I was only OK at school.
-When I was at the hospital, I thought, if so many people went above and beyond to help me, I will do something.
-Whatever education I can pursue, I want to do that.
+When I was at the hospital, I thought, "If so many people went above and beyond to help me, I will do something.
+Whatever education I can pursue, I want to do that."
 When I returned to school, I became obsessive about studying.
 I won a scholarship to attend one of the most competitive and best high schools in the country.
 To pay for living expenses and food, I also worked as a street hawker during school breaks, selling gum and handkerchiefs.

 Subsequently, you won a scholarship to the University of Pennsylvania.
 What was your biggest surprise when you arrived in the United States?